What is TAC Protocol (TAC)?

 2. Technology & Architecture

-The $TAC token has three primary functions.
-First, it is the exclusive gas token for the TAC EVM; a back-end mechanism converts TON-denominated transaction fees into $TAC, creating inherent buy pressure.
-Second, it secures the network via DPoS, allowing holders to delegate tokens to validators for estimated staking yields of 8–10%.
-Third, it enables on-chain governance, giving stakers the power to direct protocol upgrades, manage the community treasury, and shape incentive programs.
+The $TAC token is the engine of the protocol with three primary utilities.
+First, it is the exclusive gas token for the TAC EVM; a back-end logic even converts TON-denominated fees into $TAC, creating built-in buy pressure.
+Second, it secures the network through staking; holders can delegate tokens to validators for estimated annual returns of 8–10%.
+Third, it enables on-chain governance, allowing stakers to vote on protocol upgrades, incentive programs, and treasury management.
+It's important to note the protocol faced a significant security incident in May 2026, with a $2.8 million bridge exploit highlighting the risks inherent in cross-chain infrastructure.

 Conclusion